Subpage title

 The journey continues

-Since 2020, Cohaere has been growing and performing across France, Spain, Italy, Switzerland, Croatia, the Czech Republic, the Netherlands, and Poland.
-The ensemble has appeared at Poland's most important early music festivals, including Misteria Paschalia, Actus Humanus, Kromer Festival Biecz, the Bach Festival in Świdnica, and Silesia Sonans.
+Since 2020, Cohaere has been actively performing across France, Spain, Italy, Switzerland, Croatia, the Czech Republic, the Netherlands, and Poland.
+The ensemble has appeared at Poland’s leading early music festivals, including Misteria Paschalia, Actus Humanus, Kromer Festival Biecz, the Bach Festival in Świdnica, and Silesia Sonans.

-Internationally, it has appeared at festivals such as Musiques Baroques à Savennieres, Oude Musik, Fringe Torroella L’Estartit, Festival d’Ambronay, Kvarner Festival, Les Apartés, and Concentus Moraviae.
-They have also performed in venues such as Centro di Musica Antica Ghislieri, Radio France Musique, and NOSPR.
+Internationally, it has performed at festivals such as Musiques Baroques à Savennieres, Oude Musik, Fringe Torroella L’Estartit, Festival d’Ambronay, Kvarner Festival, Les Apartés, and Concentus Moraviae, as well as in renowned venues like Centro di Musica Antica Ghislieri, Radio France Musique, and NOSPR.

-Cohaere has won numerous international music competitions, with their most significant achievement being the 1st prize at the CIMA – International Early Music Competition in Loire Valley in 2021.
-From 2022 to 2024, Cohaere Ensemble was part of the European project EEEMERGING+ , supporting the most talented young early music ensembles.
-In the 2024/25 artistic season, the ensemble plans to record its first album and make its debut performance at the Actus Humanus Festival in Gdańsk.
+The ensemble has received numerous international awards, most notably the 1st Prize at the CIMA – International Early Music Competition in Loire Valley (2021).
+From 2022 to 2024, Cohaere Ensemble was part of the European project EEEMERGING+ , supporting outstanding young early music ensembles.
+In the 2024/25 season, the group will record its debut album and perform for the first time at the Actus Humanus Festival in Gdańsk.

 “Their high-quality playing was combined with a sensitive and vibrant interpretation.
 They played in harmony and stood out with their eclectic and extraordinary personalities.”